Average GPA for College & GPA Requirements: Introduction

 You might be wondering: are there any published Howard University GPA requirements?

 Similar to the other schools covered in this “GPA for College” guide, there are no official Howard University GPA requirements.
-The university does publish its average GPA, which is 3.66 unweighted.
+The university did publish its average GPA for the Class of 2025, which was 3.66 unweighted.

 Even though there are no Howard University GPA requirements, aim to meet or exceed the school’s average GPA.
 However, even if your GPA for college is lower than Howard’s average GPA, you are welcome to apply, since there are no formal GPA requirements.

 Wondering how to get into Caltech?
-According to the office of admissions, there is no minimum Caltech GPA required for acceptance to this university.
-However, with an acceptance rate of just 7%, Caltech is no easy school to get into.
+According to the Office of Admissions, there is no minimum Caltech GPA required for acceptance to this university.
+However, with an acceptance rate of just 4% as of 2022, Caltech is no easy school to get into.
 Therefore, make sure your Caltech GPA is competitive in order to give you the best odds of admission.

-The average Caltech GPA is 4.19 weighted.
+The average Caltech GPA ranges from 3.9-4.19 weighted.
 The admissions office also indicates that in order to seriously consider prospective applicants, they need a minimum Caltech GPA of 3.5 unweighted.
 Use these Caltech GPA figures to guide your expectations as you apply.